NixOS/nix.dev/source/tutorials/building-and-running-docker-images.rst

 We call the ``dockerTools.buildImage`` and pass in a few
 parameters: a ``name`` for our image and a configuration including the command ``Cmd`` that should be run inside the container once the image is started.
-Here we reference the GNU hello package from nixpkgs and access its 36
+Here we reference the GNU hello package from nixpkgs and run its executable in the container.

 Save this in ``hello-docker.nix`` and build it: